ezoehunt/alopex-protos/tabzero/README.md

 * Motion and visual design are simplified so you can focus on the overall flow.
 * Interface details are simplified - not all elements are visible in this prototype - so you can focus on the overall flow.
 * For demonstration purposes, Tabs are color-coded so you can make a connection between the opened Tabs and their presence in the Tab Manager.
-* The prototype includes a Status Bar, so you'll see 2 of them stacked on each other.
+* The prototype includes a Status Bar.
+Depending on how you're viewing the prototype, you may see 2 of them stacked on each other.
 * The protoype doesn't include the minimizing search bar - you'll have to imagine this.